 Camuy River Cave Park: This is a cave system in Puerto Rico that links three municipalities: Camuy, Lares and Hatillo.

 San Juan National Historic Site: This historic site belongs to the Old San Juan district in Puerto Rico.
-It is managed by the National Park Service.
+It is only national park in Puerto Rico.
 This is a UNESCO World Heritage Site that was one of the many defensive structures built between the 15th and 19th centuries in Puerto Rico.

 Isla Verde: The term literally translates to Green Island, which is basically what this district is about.
 There is a vibrant neighborhood, beautiful beaches, pristine greeneries and a booming financial district.